UBC-Geography/computing-resources/containers/README.md

 environments with Jupyter, RStudio, or VS Code, see [Using Containers for Development Environments](/development-environments/containerized-environments.md).

-It's important to note that most containers can only run in Linux environments.
+It is important to note that most containers can only run in Linux environments.
 Each of the container systems listed below include tools and steps for setting up simple, Linux environments from which containers can be ran on either Windows or Mac machines.

 Additionally, a large majority of container images are built with a simplified Linux distribution (often Ubuntu) as their base image.
-Some images have been built with Windows Server as their base image, but it's important to note that these images cannot and likely never will run a desktop environment and/or graphical user interface (GUI).
+While some images have been built with Windows Server as their base image, it is important to note that these images cannot and likely never will run a desktop environment and/or graphical user interface (GUI).